Accessibility Tools

 Stephanus School

-The Stephanus School has been an important place of learning since 1990 for children and young people with intellectual and multiple disabilities.
-In 12 classes, structured all-day instruction takes place from 08:00–15:00, supplemented by therapeutic services.
-Educational specialists provide additional care before and after lessons as well as during school holidays, to foster students’ independence and self-esteem.
-More information HERE.
+The Stephanus School has been an important place of learning for children and young people with intellectual and multiple disabilities since 1990.
+In 12 classes, students receive structured full-day instruction from 8:00 a.m. to 3:00 p.m., complemented by therapeutic services.
+Educational professionals provide additional care before and after classes as well as during school holidays in order to promote the students’ independence and recognition.

-We are very pleased to be able to make a valuable contribution to supporting the students with this.
-Once again, we were impressed by the outstanding commitment of all employees at Stephanus School.
-It is both a pleasure and a heartfelt concern for us to continue supporting this special school in the future.
+We are very pleased to be able to make a valuable contribution to supporting the students in this way.
+Once again, we were impressed by the outstanding commitment of all the staff at Stephanus School.
+It is both a pleasure and a matter close to our hearts for us to continue supporting this special school in the future.

 Christmas Children’s Classical Gala at the Konzerthaus Berlin